provenance-io/docs/blockchain/provenance-blockchain/roles/become-a-validator.md

 ### Requirements

-Hosting a Provenance validator has some requirements since stakeholders will likely not want to delegate their stake to a validator that isn't reliable and secure.
+Hosting a Provenance Blockchain validator has some requirements since stakeholders will likely not want to delegate their stake to a validator that isn't reliable and secure.
 Here are some guidelines to consider when determining whether hosting a validator is beneficial for your use case:

 * Reliable, highly available, and secure computing infrastructure with excellent network connectivity
 * Minimum Self-Delegation \(Hash™\) - To host a validator you have to ensure you have the minimum amount of Hash™ to delegate.